Life Goes On (BTS song): Music and lyrics

-"Life Goes On" was written by band members J-Hope, RM and Suga alongside Ruuth, Antonina Armato, Chris James and its producer Pdogg.
+"Life Goes On" was written by band members J-Hope, RM, and Suga alongside Ruuth, Antonina Armato, Chris James and its producer Pdogg.
 The song has been described as an alternative hip hop and synth-pop song underlaid with an acoustic guitar.
 The folky production consists of 808 drums, electronic beats, melodic rhymes, a stripped-down melody accompanied by "acrobatic" vocals and harmonies on the chorus.
-The lyrics of the song have been described as uplifting and seeking to provide hope to fans during the pandemic.
-The song has been compared to the group's own 2017 single "Spring Day".
+Its lyrics have been described as uplifting and seeking to provide hope to fans during the pandemic.
+The song has been compared to the band's 2017 single "Spring Day".

 Commercial performance

 "Life Goes On" debuted at number one on the Billboard Hot 100, on the chart issue dated December 5, 2020, becoming BTS' third number-one single in the United States in exactly three months, following "Dynamite" in September and "Savage Love (Laxed – Siren Beat) (BTS Remix)" in October.
 This marked the fastest accumulation of three number-one songs on the chart in 42 years since the Bee Gees, who previously achieved the feat in two months and three weeks with "How Deep Is Your Love", "Stayin' Alive", and "Night Fever" from the Saturday Night Fever soundtrack between December 1977 and March 1978.
 The song topped the Digital Songs chart issue of the same date, having sold 150,000 units (pure sales) in its opening week, including 129,000 digital downloads and 20,000 physical copies.
 It is the first Korean language song in Hot 100 history to debut atop the chart, as well as the first song sung predominantly in a non-English language since Luis Fonsi and Daddy Yankee's "Despacito" remix with Justin Bieber in 2017.
-The following week, "Life Goes On" charted at number 28, marking the third-largest drop from number one by a song in Hot 100 history after Taylor Swift's "Willow" and 6ix9ine and Nicki Minaj's "Trollz", which fell to numbers 38 and 33 respectively in their second weeks.
-It charted at number 93 in its third week and left the chart afterwards.
+The following week, "Life Goes On" charted at number 28, marking the second-largest drop from number one by a song in Hot 100 history at the time, behind only 6ix9ine and Nicki Minaj's "Trollz", which charted at number 33 in its second week.
+This eventually became the third-largest drop from number one when Taylor Swift's "Willow" charted at number 38 in its second week, on the January 2, 2021, chart issue, surpassing "Trollz"' record.
+"Life Goes On" charted at number 93 in its third week and left the Hot 100 afterwards.